How to use route diagnostics

 - how much of the route lives in the steeper tails?

-If you open the DIAGNOSTICS section below the histogram, the planner shows deeper comparison details.
-Those are best treated as advanced comparison aids, not the first thing to trust.
+If you open DIAGNOSTICS below the histogram, the planner shows deeper comparison details.
+Use those after the main histogram, not before it.

 Step 3: Use Elevation vs distance for terrain shape and altitude context